Allergy Relief Through Herbs with Paul Keogh

 In Western herbal medicine, slippery elm and marshmallow are traditionally used in a similar way to support digestive mucous membrane health, as well as too soothe irritation and mild inflammation of the gastrointestinal tissues.

-And finally, in TCM, Minor Bupleurum Combination has traditionally been used to relieve gastrointestinal symptoms of mild food allergies and intolerances such as nausea, digestive discomfort, diarrhea and bloating.
+And finally, in TCM, Minor Bupleurum Combination has traditionally been used to relieve gastrointestinal symptoms of mild food allergies and intolerances such as nausea, digestive discomfort, diarrhoea and bloating.

 Vitamin C and histamine

 Vitamin C is best known for its benefits in reducing the risk and frequency of common colds and flu and speeding up recovery from these mild upper respiratory tract infections.
-But if you’re an allergy sufferer, it’s worth bearing in mind that fighting infection is only one of the roles that the immune system plays in health – along with its other actions in helping to maintain proper immune function, vitamin C has antihistamine properties.
+But if you’re an allergy sufferer, it’s worth bearing in mind that fighting infection is only one of the roles that vitamin C plays in health – along with its other actions in helping to maintain proper immune function, vitamin C has antihistamine properties.